 I read that the European President Jose Manuel Barroso told reporters that ‘This crisis did not originate in Europe…this crisis originated in America”.
-It is hard to forget where each of us was back in 2008 when the news channels were spewing out back to back horror stories which appear to have started with the U.S. subprime crisis.
-Reports have suggested that the United States came under considerable pressure in Los Cabos to provide reassurance about impending economic uncertainties.
+It is hard to forget where each of us was back in 2008 when the news channels were spewing out back to back horror stories that appear to have started with the U.S. subprime crisis.
+Reports have suggested that the United States came under considerable pressure in Los Cabos to reassure impending economic uncertainties.
 The U.S. is facing the expiration of the Bush-era tax cuts, together with the mandatory spending cuts that will occur early in 2013 should Congress not take definitive action.
 Unfortunately for those of us more concerned with economics than politics, it is an American election year, which means that it is unlikely that the debt ceiling and taxes will be tackled well in advance of automatic triggers.
 Regardless, the U.S. pledged in the communiqué to avoid any major shocks to its own (and by extension the world) economy.
-Of course, this communiqué was not signed off by Congress so there is still no real guarantee that these shocks will be avoided.
+Of course, this communiqué was not signed off by Congress, so there is still no real guarantee that these shocks will be avoided.

 So that is the big picture.
 Returning to the Caribbean region, I remember a ‘successful’ businessman telling me that Jamaicans are much better businessmen than Trinidadians.
 I felt confused when he told me this.
-After all, I thought of the dominance of companies like Neal and Massy, Guardian Life and other Trinidad based financial institutions in the region.
+After all, I thought of the dominance of companies like Neal and Massy, Guardian Life, and other Trinidad based financial institutions in the region.
 He explained that because the Jamaican economy is so tough, entrepreneurs there have had to be more resourceful to survive and thrive.
 Once these entrepreneurs made it within the difficult market that is Jamaica, it was easier for them to expand regionally.
 Perhaps my acquaintance did have a point.

-My name is Derren Joseph and I love my country.
+My name is Derren Joseph, and I love my country.
 Despite its challenges, I continue to have the audacity of hope that we will enjoy a brighter tomorrow.